SpectraL519/cpp-gl/docs/gl/architecture.md

 CPP-GL currently categorizes its memory layouts into two primary families based on their underlying memory allocation strategy.

+> [!NOTE] All representation model tag types are defined in the `gl::impl` namespace.

 #### Standard Models

 Heap-allocated, nested structures that prioritize flexibility and dynamic structural modification.